-With effect as from January 1, 2021, a new annual 20% Real Estate Withholding tax (REWHT) will apply on real estate income (rents and capital gains) derived from immovable properties located in Luxembourg by certain investment vehicles without possibility to avail from any particular deduction.
+With effect from January 1, 2021, a new annual 20% Real Estate Withholding tax (REWHT) will apply to real estate income (rents and capital gains) derived from immovable properties located in Luxembourg by certain investment vehicles without the possibility of availing from any particular deduction.
 The investment vehicles that are in scope of the present measure are the following entities having a legal personality distinct from their partners:

-Undertakings for Collective Investment 'UCIs' subject to part II of the law of December 10, 2010 (as amended) except those having the legal form of common limited partnerships 'CLPs' (Sociétés en Commandite Simples);

-SIFs, except CLPs; and

-RAIFs subject to article 1 of the law of July 23, 2016 (as amended), except CLPs.
+- Undertakings for Collective Investment 'UCIs' subject to part II of the law of December 10, 2010 (as amended) except those having the legal form of common limited partnerships 'CLPs' (Sociétés en Commandite Simples); - SIFs, except CLPs; and - RAIFs that are subject to article 1 of the law of July 23, 2016 (as amended), except CLPs.